pblxm/s3-apigw-cdk/README.md

 Run `npm install` in the main directory and inside scripts/write_file

-You need to have a verified mail in SES and a verified phone number in SNS in order for it to work
+You need to have a verified email in SES and a verified phone number in SNS in order for it to work